+Don’t know when is a pedestrian at fault for a car accident?
 When a pedestrian is involved in a car accident, it’s often assumed that the driver is automatically at fault.
 However, there are situations in which a pedestrian may be held wholly or partially responsible for the incident.

 Pedestrian Right-of-Way Laws in Florida

-• A motorist must yield the right-of-way to a pedestrian in the crosswalk.
-Technically, a driver must stop if the pedestrian is in the crosswalk in their half of the road, or if they are so close to their half that proceeding through the crosswalk may cause a wreck.
+A motorist must yield the right-of-way to a pedestrian in the crosswalk.
+Technically, a driver must stop if the pedestrian is in the crosswalk in their half of the road.
+A driver must also stop if they are so close to the crosswalk and they may cause a wreck.
+A pedestrian must always yield the right-of-way to vehicles in the roadway when crossing at any spot without a marked or unmarked crosswalk.

-• A pedestrian must always strive to cross a road in a manner that allows them to reach the opposite curb as quickly and safely as possible.
+A pedestrian can’t suddenly leave a curb or other such area and run into the path of a vehicle when a vehicle would not have time to yield to the pedestrian.
+A pedestrian must always strive to cross a road in a manner that allows them to reach the opposite curb as quickly and safely as possible.
 However, when a crosswalk is available, using the crosswalk takes priority.

 Familiarizing yourself with Florida pedestrian safety and laws is important.
 Abiding by these laws doesn’t just keep you safe—it can also help you show why you may deserve compensation after a collision.